How to Cook Fluffy Quinoa

 You can find it in a variety of colors, like black, red, white, or a mix of all three, but each variety cooks in the same way.
 Lighter varieties have the mildest flavor, so if you’re trying it for the first time, I recommend starting with white before venturing on to red or black.

-And one final note before you cook: Quinoa is coated in naturally occurring insecticides called saponins.
-They can give the grain a bitter taste and make it difficult to digest, so make sure to rinse quinoa in a fine mesh strainer before putting it on the stove.
+And one final note before you cook: This grain is coated in naturally occurring insecticides called saponins.
+They can give it a bitter taste and make it difficult to digest, so make sure to rinse quinoa in a fine mesh strainer before putting it on the stove.
 Once you’ve rinsed it, you’re ready to cook!

 How to Cook Quinoa